simplecov-ruby/simplecov/README.md

 #### Custom filter class

     class LineFilter < SimpleCov::Filter
-      def passes?(source_file)
+      def matches?(source_file)
         source_file.lines.count < filter_argument
       end
     end

     SimpleCov.add_filter LineFilter.new(5)

-Defining your own filters is pretty easy: Just inherit from SimpleCov::Filter and define a method 'passes?(source_file)'.
+Defining your own filters is pretty easy: Just inherit from SimpleCov::Filter and define a method 'matches?(source_file)'.
 When running the filter, a true return value from this method will result in the removal of the given source_file.
 The filter_argument method is being set in the SimpleCov::Filter initialize method and thus is set to 5 in this example.